narlock/UsefulItems/README.md

 ### Enhanced Item Uses

 Similar to the Gold tools, I wanted to enhance what some items can use.
 For example, the Milk Bucket is only used for crafting Cake in Beta 1.7.3 since brewing does not exist yet.
-Here are the ideas I came up with for this pugin:
+Here are the ideas I came up with for this plugin:
 - Milk Bucket: Drinking the milk bucket will give the player God mode for 5 seconds.
 This means they will not take any damage until the period expires (could possibily display block breaking particle packets to display that the user is in god mode)
 - Chainmail Armor: When the player has full chainmail armor equipped, they will be granted protection from Fire damage (Damage Causes of `FIRE`, `FIRE_TICK`, and `LAVA`)
 - Sugar: A player can right click with sugar in their hand, they will "eat" the sugar and be granted with suffocation protection for 3 seconds (Damage Causes of `SUFFOCATION` and `DROWNING`).
 This protection can be stacked.
 The player's protection time remaining will be shown to them when they consume sugar.
 A message will appear when the protection is over.
 (Useful for building underwater!)
 - Bookshelf: Placed bookshelf blocks can have a custom user input string associated to them.
 When a user right-clicks the bookshelf, the message will be displayed!
+Server admins can also blacklist words so that users don't break server rules.
+Blacklisted words will appear as "*" characters.
+- Fireball: More use of a Gold Sword, when a player has the Fire block in their inventory, they can right click a Gold Sword to cast a fireball.
+This is similar to a Ghast fireball.
+There is a 5 second cooldown on Fireballs by default.
+The Gold Sword will also lose 2 durability.
+- Dispenser Fireball: If Fire block is in the dispenser, the dispenser will shoot a fireball.

 ### Other Enhancements
 - When stairs are broken, they will drop the actual stair block when broken with any Pickaxe/Axe.